DataDog/integrations-extras/perimeterx/README.md

 ## Overview

-This integration allows [PerimeterX][https://www.perimeterx.com/] customers to forward their PerimeterX related logs and events into Datadog.
+This integration allows [PerimeterX][https://www.perimeterx.com/] customers to forward their PerimeterX related logs and events to Datadog.

 ## Setup